Trump vows to end prohibition on church political activity

 "When you hear about the tough phone calls I'm having, don't worry about it," Trump added, apparently referring to telephone conversations including one with Australian Prime Minister Malcolm Turnbull.

 "It's time we're going to be a little tough folks.
-We're taken advantage of by every nation in the world virtually.
+We're taking advantage of by every nation in the world virtually.
 It's not going to happen anymore," Trump said.
+(Reporting by Jeff Mason and Roberta Rampton; Writing by Will Dunham; Editing by Alistair Bell)